isatyamks/shl/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- Ollama installed and running locally with llama3 model
+- Ollama installed and running locally with llama3.1:8b model
+- Docker (optional, for containerized deployment)

 ### Ollama Setup